 Who’s Labor talking to?

 Labor recognises the need to take action on climate change while limiting economic impacts.
-As such, we will continue to consult widely across the community, including with major industry to ensure policy responses are balanced and effective.
+As such, we will continue to consult widely across the community, including with Tasmanian workers and major industry to ensure policy responses are balanced and effective.

 What will Labor do?